-Worship of Shakti – Durga, Kali and other forms – on Friday is considered highly auspicious.
+Worship of Adi Shakti – Durga, Kali, and other forms – on Friday is considered highly auspicious.
 Shakti temples in India and Nepal attract a large number of devotees on this day.
 Devotees wear a white-colored dress on this day.
 The fasting on Shukravar begins at sunrise and ends with sunset.

 Saturday is dedicated to alleviating the bad influence of Lord Shani.
 The Vrat on this day is mainly observed by those people who believe in Hindu astrology.
 Black is the color of the day and people visit the Shani shrine or Navagraha shrines.
 Food is only consumed once on the day and the Shani mantra is chanted to get good effects of Saturn.